American Family auto insurance review and ratings 2023

 How American Family scores on ease of service

-American Family didn’t rank as well in terms of ease of service, which includes access to policy documents and services.
-Even though 86% of customers were pleased, other companies had higher scores in this category in our survey.
+American Family ranked well in terms of ease of service, which includes access to policy documents and services.
+American Family had a respectable score (83%) in our survey, but it was not as high as Erie.

 How American Family scores on policy offerings